GabriRDiaz/GermanTr/README.md

 - **Manifest V3**: The extension is built using Chrome's Manifest V3.
 - **JavaScript**: Handles the logic for translating text and interacting with the DOM.
 - **Chrome Extensions API**: Used for creating the context menu, handling background tasks, and injecting content scripts.

+## Supported Browsers

+The **GermanTr Extension** was tested on the following browsers:
+- Google Chrome
+- OperaGX

+Nevertheless, I am pretty sure that it should work with other browsers.

 ## Contributing